 The History of Ntosake—Women Who Walk with Lions and Carry Their Own Things

-In response to deep, historical systems of patriarchy, in 1993 a group of women organizers and leaders from across the Gamaliel Network created the “Women’s Weekend.”
+In 1993, in response to deep, historical systems of patriarchy, a group of women organizers and leaders from across the Gamaliel Network created the “Women’s Weekend.”
 This weekend was conceived as an opportunity for women to freely explore building a life as a leader in their communities and congregations.

 Upon hearing the word and its definition, an awakening swept through the room and 75 women declared “We are Ntosake.”